 - Medicines to help prevent bleeding from your swallowing tube or esophagus

 - Water pills, for extra fluid in your body

 DO NOT drink any alcohol.
 Your provider can help you stop drinking.

 Limit salt in your diet.

-- Ask your doctor which foods you should avoid.
-Your doctor or nutritionist can give you a low-salt diet.
+- Ask your provider which foods you should avoid.
+Your provider or nutritionist can give you a low-salt diet.

 - Learn to read labels on cans and packaged foods to avoid salt.

 - DO NOT add salt to your foods or use it in cooking.
 Use herbs or spices to add flavor to your foods.

 Ask your provider before taking any other medicines, vitamins, herbs, or supplements that you buy at the store.
 This includes acetaminophen (Tylenol), cold medicines, aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve), and others.